cmdlabtech/AIO-SSL-Tool/README.md

 Either way, thanks for using it!

 Update: AIO SSL Tool is now on the App Store!
 With this, AIO SSL Tool now has a good amount of costs to maintain, develop, and distribute (~$300+/yr).
-For now, the app will remain free on the store until V7.0 is realeased which will be within the next month.
-A few of the upcoming feature ADDITIONS will make it worth the costs!
+The current V6.4.0 release will be the last free version for both Windows and MacOS and V7.0 will be the first paid iteration of the app with a lot of cleanup, NEW tools added, and a complete rewrite and rebuild of the Windows version that should make it all worth it long-term.

 P.s. - new name coming 👀